 An Overview Of False Confessions

-The Paramountcy Of Miranda Rights
+The Importance Of Miranda Rights

-However, there is one critical, key factor which can change everything, and in essence, make or break a case; that factor is the reading of one's Miranda Rights.
-Law enforcement officers who neglect to read Miranda Rights to persons who are arrested will not be able to present admissions of guilt as evidence in court.
-By law, each has the right to be read their Miranda Rights during the time of their arrests.
+Individuals are permitted to provide admissions of guilt to law enforcement officers or a court.
+However, one critical factor can change the situation: the reading of Miranda Rights.
+Law enforcement officers who neglect to read Miranda Rights to arrestees cannot present admissions of guilt as evidence in court.
+By law, each person has the right to be read the Miranda Rights at the time of their arrest.

 Admission Of Guilt After The Fact